CLOSE X

 Plenty of Konditoreis, Cafés and Restaurants

-There are plenty of konditoreis, cafés and restaurants all around town and for lunch I joined some of my fellow travelers in the Ratsstube restaurant back on Market Square.
-It was a great little place, obviously targeted at tourist groups, and with its Old-World decor and waitresses in Bavarian dress you felt you were dining in an old German restaurant.
-The added benefit was that the food and beer were very good.
+There are plenty of konditoreis, cafés, and restaurants all around town, and for lunch, I joined some of my fellow travelers in the Ratsstube restaurant back on Market Square.
+It was a great little place, obviously targeted at tourist groups.
+With its Old-World decor and waitresses in Bavarian dress, you felt you were dining in an old German restaurant.
+The added benefit was that the food and beer were delicious.

-Warmed by lunch, about an hour later I wandered down to the main gate to see the old medieval walls I remembered from years ago.
-It was still popular with photographers, and just as I recalled it from years earlier, although now dusted with snow.
+About an hour later, warmed by lunch, I wandered down to the main gate to see the old medieval walls I remembered from years earlier.
+It was just as I recalled and still popular with photographers, though now dusted with snow.

 Rothenburg street